6N: Gatland urges Wales to embrace Grand Slam shot v Ireland

 It took until last weekend against France for Ireland to finally give a performance that was near their 2018 best.
 Their key partnership of Murray and Sexton rode on the shoulders of their domineering forwards' and dictated the game like their old selves.
 That prompted England coach Eddie Jones to lean toward Ireland this weekend, after saying key players appeared to be peaking, while Wales was starting to tire.

 That leads to Wales having home advantage, worth a five-point start.
-It wouldn't matter whether the roof is open or closed, the atmosphere will be full-blooded.
-England No. 8 Billy Vunipola said they struggled with it as Wales was carried home by its fans.
+The roof will be open to forecasted rain and 60 kph gusts but the atmosphere will be full-blooded.
+England No. 8 Billy Vunipola said they struggled with the noise as Wales was carried home by its fans.
 Gatland said the atmosphere that day was "up there."
 He adds, "Some teams can handle that and some teams can't."

 Cardiff is the only Six Nations stop Ireland has not won at on Schmidt's watch.
 They lost their visits in 2015 and 2017.